Grokking Beyond the Euclidean Norm of Model Parameters: Proofs

 \end{definition}

 The PL inequality is typically stated for differentiable functions.
-This version allows $\varphi$ to be merely subdifferentiable, which is a generalization, and thus is not always equivalent to properties known for the smooth case.
-Still, some of them hold under this generalized definition (e.g., strong convexity implies PL).
+This version allows $\varphi$ to be subdifferentiable, which is a generalization, and thus is not always equivalent to properties known for the smooth case.
+The CL inequality can be seen as a strengthening of the PL inequality and is related to the classical Kurdyka–Łojasiewicz inequality~\citep{chatterjee2022convergencegradientdescentdeep}.